Megabit/Blazorise/docs/_docs/extensions/treeview.md

 ## Overview

-The treeview component a graphical control element that presents a hierarchical view of information.
+The TreeView component is a graphical control element that presents a hierarchical view of information.

 ## Installation

 ### NuGet

-Install treeview extension from NuGet.
+Install TreeView extension from NuGet.

 ```
 Install-Package Blazorise.TreeView